Zavdiel

 Zavdiel (זַבְדִּיאֵל, lit.
 Gift of God) is a religious moshav in southern Israel.
 Located in Hevel Lakhish near Kiryat Gat, it falls under the jurisdiction of Shafir Regional Council.
 In 2006, it had a population of 413.

 History

-The village was established in 1950 by immigrants from Yemen on land that had belonged to the depopulated Palestinian village of Hatta.
+The village was established in 1950 by immigrants from Yemen, on the lands of the former depopulated Palestinian village of Hatta.
 Its name was taken from Nehemiah 11:14, and is the name of a priest returning from Babel.